w3c/testtwf-website-src/docs/reftests.md

 particular it is more conducive to sharing the same reference amongst multiple files.

-Note: There is currently a discrepancy between the way that the web-platform-tests and the CSS tests treat multiple `<link>` elements in a single test file; the web-platform-tests regard these as multiple tests but the CSS testsuite regards these as multiple possible renderings for a single test.
-Until this mismatch is resolved it is recommended to avoid including multiple `<link>` elements in a single test.

 ## Controlling When Comparison Occurs

 By default reftest screenshots are taken in response to the `onload`